Confluence in. Release notes website out.

 Can I publish release notes from Confluence?

 Yes.
-Satori Cloud is being built to publish selected Confluence pages as clean public pages, including release notes.
+Satori Cloud is being built to publish selected Confluence pages as customer-facing website pages, including release notes.

 Do users need a Confluence account?